Betty Rocker’s home gym created by Rep Fitness

-What's up ROCKSTAR!
-Today I’m joined by 2 of my good friends -who are also trainers - to answer the Top 7 Questions Women Ask About Weight Training.
+What’s up ROCKSTAR!
+Today I’m joined by 2 of my friends who are also trainers to answer the Top 7 Questions Women Ask About Weight Training.

-Since so many of my wonderful readers are using the new Lioness Strength Training Program, I wanted to take a few minutes to answer the most common questions I get - from women of all experience levels.
+Since so many of you are using the new Lioness Strength Training Program, I wanted to take a few minutes to answer the most common questions I get – from women of all fitness levels.